 How do we live our best lives?

-I expected soft, uncomplicated yoga to be easier than the more rigorous practice that I was used to, but I was so wrong.
-Doing yoga–and life–with ease didn’t come naturally or in an instant.
-Multiple times a day, in the big and little things, I’ve had to be purposeful about letting go of tension and choosing to be well.
+At the beginning, I dived into training expecting the soft and simple style of Strala yoga to be easy, compared to the rigorous practice that I was used to..
+And I couldn’t have been more wrong!
+Doing yoga (and life) with ease and grace didn’t come naturally to me, and it definitely didn’t come in an instant.
+Today, I’m still learning how to drop the “no pain, no gain” mentality; multiple times a day, in both the big and little things, I’ve had to be purposeful about letting go of tension and choosing to be well.

-The best place to start practicing ease was on my mat.
-To be honest, my yoga practice hasn't always been about moving well.
-In fact, it's seen so many iterations:
+My mat has become a great place to start practicing ease.
+To be honest, my yoga practice hasn't always been about being well, in fact, it's seen so many iterations:

 It’s taken time, lots of experimenting and a big perspective shift to get to where I am today–both on and off the mat.
 No more obsessing over results.
 Instead, I’m learning to savour yoga and life every delicious step of the way.